-Who will I be sharing accommodation with?
+Who will I be sharing housing with?

 You will be placed in a flat with fellow Summer School students, who may not necessarily be studying the same course as you.
 This will be a great opportunity for you to meet even more people and gain insights from students studying a variety of subjects.

-Will the Summer School be catered?
+Will the Summer School include cooked meals?